 - 1. At the local computer, select a serial port, and disable any service that uses it. - 2.
+Connect the provided serial cable to the selected serial port on the local computer and the other end of the cable to the serial port on the power distribution unit. - 3.
+Open a terminal program (such as HyperTerminal[®]) and configure the port for:

+'''

+9600 bps,

+8 data bits,

+no parity,

+1 stop bit, and

+no flow control.

+'''

-Connect the provided serial cable to the computer and the port on the PDU. - 3.
-Run a terminal program (such as HyperTerminal[®]) and configure the port for 9600 bps, 8 data bits, no parity, 1 stop bit, and no flow control. - 4.
-Press ENTER, repeatedly if necessary, to display the User Name prompt.
-If you are unable to display the User Name prompt, verify the following: - The serial port is not in use by another application. - The terminal settings are correct as specified in step 3. - The correct cable is being used. - 5.
+- 4. Press Enter, repeatedly if necessary, to display the User Name prompt.
+If you are unable to display the User Name prompt, verify the following: - The serial port is not in use by another application. - The terminal settings are correct as specified in step 3. - The correct cable is being used as specified in step 2. - SCROLL LOCK is not turned on. - 5.
 Press the Reset button on the back of the unit.
 The Status LED will flash.
-Press the Reset button a second time while the LED is flashing to reset the user name and password to the default. - 6.
-Press ENTER as many times as necessary until the User Name prompt displays, then use the default, apc, user name and password.
-(If you take longer than 30 seconds to log on after the User Name prompt is displayed, you must repeat step 5 and log on again.) - 7.
-Select System, then User Manager. - 8.
-Select Administrator, and change the User Name and Password settings from the default apc. - 9.
-Press CTRL+C and log off.
-Return the local computer to its configuration.
+Press the Reset button a second time while the LED is flashing to reset the user name and password to the default temporarily. - 6.
+Press Enter as many times as necessary to redisplay the User Name prompt, then use the default, apc, user name and password.
+(If you take longer than 30 seconds to log on after the User Name prompt is redisplayed, you must repeat step 5 and log on again.) - 7.
+At the Command Console, use the following commands to change the password setting for the Super User account, for which the user name is always apc, and the password is now temporarily apc: